Business Case for Visitor Management: How to Calculate ROI and Get Budget Approval

 Formula

-Expected annual risk cost (EUR) = probability per year x impact (in EUR)
+Expected annual risk cost (USD) = probability per year x impact (in USD)

 Example